lammertb/libhttp/docs/Embedding.md

   - Use `mg_stop()` to stop the server.

 ### C++
-  - Note that CivetWeb is Clean C, and C++ interface ```CivetServer.h``` is only a wrapper layer around the C interface.
+  - Note that LibHTTP is Clean C, and C++ interface ```LibHTTPServer.h``` is only a wrapper layer around the C interface.
-    Not all CivetWeb features available in C are also available in C++.
+    Not all LibHTTP features available in C are also available in C++.
-  - Create CivetHandlers for each URI.
+  - Create LibHTTPHandlers for each URI.
-  - Register the handlers with `CivetServer::addHandler()`
+  - Register the handlers with `LibHTTPServer::addHandler()`
-  - `CivetServer` starts on contruction and stops on destruction.
+  - `LibHTTPServer` starts on contruction and stops on destruction.
   - Use contructor *options* to select the port and document root among other things.
   - Use constructor *callbacks* to add your own hooks.